uclalawcovid19behindbars/compassionate-release-denials/README.md

 # compassionate-release-denials
-Grabbing compassionate release denials from Court Listener and putting them in a spreadsheet.
+Grabbing compassionate release cases from PACER and putting them in a spreadsheet.